TedHartMS/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 ##### Implement the Indexed Interface `TProperties` Accessors
 As shown above, the grain must implement the property setting in its Task-based property wrappers.
 As with all Orleans Grains, its methods must be Task-based as part of the remoting system.
 The grain simply implements an interface method call as a property get or set on its contained `TGrainState` instrance.
 See the actual code files for the implementation of the SetProperty() private method.

 Again, notice that there is no `TProperties` instantiated; the index interface implementations operate on the `TGrainState` instance.
-The IIndexWriter creates ephemeral `TProperties` instances as part of its index-writing operation.
+The IIndexedState creates ephemeral `TProperties` instances as part of its index-writing operation.
 ##### Implement Required Overrides of Grain Methods
-As shown  above, because indexed Grains no longer inherit from a `Grain` subclass, an indexed Grain must implement overrides of the following methods, which are simply write-throughs to the matching implementation method of the `indexWriter`:
+As shown  above, because indexed Grains no longer inherit from a `Grain` subclass, an indexed Grain must implement overrides of the following methods, which simply redirect to the matching implementation method of the `indexedState`:
 - `Grain` methods: `OnActivateAsync()` and `OnDeactivateAsync`.
 These must add the grain to and remove it from the list of active indexes.
-- `Grain<TProperties>` method: `WriteStateAsync()`. `indexWriter.WriteAsync()` ensures the correct sequence of task executions to preserve our invariants of Grain state and Index persistence.
+- The grain must also provide a method on one or more interfaces that allows a consumer of that grain to tell it to save its state (and that of any modified index entries).
+For example, the grain might implement a `SaveAsync()` method.
+In its simplest form this method is simply a redirector to `IIndexWriter<TGrainState>.WriteAsync()`, and it may do other operations as well.
+- Optionally, the grain may provide a method on one or more interfaces that allows a consumer of that grain to tell it to re-read its state from persistent storage.
+In its simplest form, this method is simply a redirector to `IIndexWriter<TGrainState>.ReadAsync()`, and it may do other operations as well.
+Because the `IIndexWriter<TGrainState>.State` instance provides the backing storage for the grain's indexed properties, calling `IIndexWriter<TGrainState>.ReadAsync()` discards any non-persisted changes to the indexed properties as well as to the non-indexed state.
 ##### Implement IIndexableGrain Methods
 The `IIndexableGrain` methods `GetActiveWorkflowIdsSet()` and `RemoveFromActiveWorkflowIds()` are necessary for the fault-tolerant internal implementation to communicate back to the grain to retrieve and update the set of in-flight workflows.
-As shown above, these are simply write-throughs to the matching implementation method of the `indexWriter`:
+As shown above, these simply redirect to the matching implementation method of the `indexedState`.
 ### Querying Indexes
 Querying is done by LINQ:
 ```c#